jimacoff/when-do-you-come/README.md

 ## Current State

-After winning the contest, we, unfortunately, stopped our work on the app.
-It's website was shut down and only thing that left was a Bitbucket git repo.
+After winning the contest, we unfortunately stopped our work on the app.
+Its website was shut down and only thing that left was a Bitbucket git repo.
 I decided to open source it so here it is.
 If you are in a good mood, you can deploy the app and play with it.
 If you do, send me a link please so I can put it here.